Throughout my career, I’ve had the opportunity to report on a variety of topics for a variety of publications of size and type.

-Throughout my career, I’ve had the opportunity to report on a variety of topics for a variety of publications of size and type.
-Below, I have sorted some of my clips into categories and linked them below with a brief summary of the article.
+Here are just a handful of clips, sorted by category and linked with a brief summary.
 Each article has its own backstory that I would be happy to share as to how it came about and the lessons it taught me as a reporter, interviewer and writer.

-Investigative/Data Reporting
+Investigative/Data Journalism

 The Other Side of the New Jim Crow: Students With Incarcerated Parents